ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

 Nectar and pollen are the pollinator's reward but how do they know which flowers will give them what they want?
-There's a few ways nature let's them know.
+Nature has tricks to tell them.

 The shape and structure of a flower will hep attract pollinators to your garden, although birds prefer a sturdy stalk.
 The scent of a flowers is basically there to attract insects.